MR4541/IEC2025/README.md

 ## LINE Bot usage
 *   Use "$ man IEC2025_bot" to get help.
 *   To get AI analysis, send messages that start with "[AI] ".
 The rest of the message will be used as prompt.
+*   Use "$ test" to make the backend send a test notification.